BrianFarnhill/Demos.CDKApiPipeline/README.md

-export DOMAIN_NAME=[Your CodeArtifact domain name] export REPO_NAME=[Your CodeArtifact repository name] export SLACK_ARN=[ARN of the AWS Chatbot notification channel for failed actions - OPTIONAL]
+export DOMAIN_NAME=[Your CodeArtifact domain name] export REPO_NAME=[Your CodeArtifact repository name] export SLACK_ARN=[ARN of the AWS Chatbot notification channel for failed actions - OPTIONAL] export SLACK_SNS_ARN=[ARN of the SNS topic used by the above Slack Chatbot - for incident manager - OPTIONAL]
 ```

 ### Deploying the pipeline